-The Free Application for Federal Student Aid (FAFSA) is the first step in applying and can be completed online at fafsa.gov.
-Staff is available to assist you in completing the FAFSA if you have questions.

-- April 15th is the deadline for state aid for continuing students.
-Applications are accepted year round but the earlier you submit the FAFSA the wider range of aid is available to you.
+- The Free Application for Federal Student Aid (FAFSA) is the first step in applying and can be completed online at fafsa.gov.
+Staff is available to assist you in completing the FAFSA if you have questions. - The state of NJ required returning students who have previously received a TAG grant to complete the 2021-22 FAFSA by April 15, 2021.
+FAFSA Applications are accepted year round but the earlier you submit the FAFSA the wider range of aid is available to you.
 Students must reapply each academic year by submitting a new FAFSA form. - Changes during the semester in the number of credit hours of enrollment must be reported to the Financial Aid Office for any student receiving financial aid.
 Students should check with the Financial Aid Office before dropping classes or totally withdrawing.
 Doing this after the semester begins could result in the loss of some or all financial aid.